-Even after an episode of despair or doldrums passes, your body may feel the effects.
+Even after an episode of despair or doldrums passes, your body may feel the effects; one way to prevent a stroke is to get treatment for your depression.

 Middle-aged people and seniors with depression have a high risk of stroke even after an episode of depression passes.